Jodie Taylor: Club career

 On 24 March 2016, Arsenal announced the signing of Taylor.
 Taylor did not make her debut in the FA WSL until the club's final home game of the 2016 season, scoring twice in a 2–0 win over relegated Doncaster Belles, having previously spent a large part of the campaign out injured.

 Less than two years later, Taylor left Arsenal on 21 November 2017, having played seventeen matches for the club, scoring ten goals.
 She signed for Melbourne City FC in Australia on a short-term contract.
-On the same day, Reign FC announced that Taylor will join the club before the 2018 National Women's Soccer League season.
-By returning to the Pacific Northwest, she joins a select group of players who have played for both sides of the Cascadia rivalry with Seattle and the Portland Thorns FC: Michelle Betos, Amber Brooks, Danielle Foxhoven, Kaylyn Kyle, Allie Long and Jessica McDonald.
+On the same day, Reign FC announced that Taylor would join the club before the 2018 National Women's Soccer League season.
+By returning to the Pacific Northwest, she joined a select group of players who have played for both sides of the Cascadia rivalry with Seattle and the Portland Thorns: Michelle Betos, Amber Brooks, Danielle Foxhoven, Kaylyn Kyle, Allie Long and Jessica McDonald.
 She signed a new one-year contract, with an option for a further year, with Reign FC on 22 January 2020.
 In December 2020, while Taylor was still in France, OL Reign traded her NWSL playing rights along with Taylor Smith to North Carolina Courage in exchange for Ally Watt.
 In February 2021, Taylor's NWSL rights were once again traded, this time to Orlando Pride in exchange for Carson Pickett.

 On 4 August 2020, Taylor joined French and European champions Lyon on a short-term deal until 31 December.
-On 30 August, she appeared as an 87th minute substitute for Dzsenifer Marozsán as Lyon beat Wolfsburg 3–1 in the 2020 UEFA Women's Champions League Final.
-In January 2021 it was announced her contract had been extended until the end of the season.
+On 30 August, she appeared as an 87th minute substitute for Dzsenifer Marozsán as Lyon beat Wolfsburg 3–1 in the 2020 UEFA Women's Champions League final.
+In January 2021, it was announced her contract had been extended until the end of the season.

 Having acquired her NWSL rights in February, Taylor signed with Orlando Pride through the end of the 2021 season on 8 July 2021.

-On 1 December 2021, Taylor was traded from Orlando to San Diego Wave FC, a new NWSL expansion team managed by her former England teammate Casey Stoney.
+On 1 December 2021, Taylor was traded from Orlando to San Diego Wave, a new NWSL expansion team managed by her former England teammate Casey Stoney.